Welcome to the NewSchools Venture Fund (NSVF) Dashboard

 NewSchools Venture Fund - Scatterplot View

 This page allows you to compare two academic/survey metrics at the same time.
 All schools within a grade range are shown at once.
-The grade ranges are:- Elementary School (ES): K-5
+The grade ranges are:

 - Middle School (MS): 6-8